EDITORIAL: High court's ICWA ruling a victory for everyone

 With the U.S. Supreme Court’s trend of squeaking out rulings with a 5-4 margin, the 7-2 decision upholding the Indian Child Welfare Act was a solid victory for Indigenous tribes.

-Native children had their culture, traditions and family histories stolen from them.
+Native children had their culture, traditions and family histories and ties stolen from them.
 Had the court ruled the other way, that theft would continue, and non-Indian families – even if well-intentioned – could continue robbing them of their heritage.
-Study after study shows Indigenous children are far more likely to thrive with their own families than outsiders.
+Studies shows Indigenous children are far more likely to thrive with their own families than outsiders.
 The petitioners argued that ICWA puts tribal interests above those of the children, but an objective, impartial observer would say the opposite – that the petitioners care more about their own selfish interests than those of the child.

 The only troubling aspect of the decision is the two dissenters.
-Those of that aforementioned certain age can recall the brutal confirmation hearings for Samuel Alito and Clarence Thomas, and the opinions of these gentlemen in this case and others are clearly tainted by resentment over being run through the same mill most other justices were churned through.
-Kavanaugh has voted as a pragmatist several times, and few in modern times have been assailed worse than he was, especially on social media and through the MeToo movement.
+Those of that aforementioned certain age can recall the brutal confirmation hearings for Samuel Alito and Clarence Thomas, and the opinions of these gentlemen in this case and others are clearly tainted by resentment over being run through the same mill through which most other justices were churned.
+Few nominees in modern times have been assailed worse than Kavanaugh, especially on social media and through the MeToo movement.
+Yet he has voted as a pragmatist, even a progressive, several times.

 Thomas and Alito need to get over their bitterness and self-serving beliefs, or step down from the bench.
 Until they do, Americans can hope better minds will prevail.
 This week’s ruling is cause for celebration – not just by Native peoples, but by everyone who cares about justice.